-Simple, just use your bank’s online bill pay service to send the credit card payment before it’s due.
+Simple, just use your US bank’s online bill pay service to send the credit card payment before it’s due.
+No interest accrued, no fees due.
 It really couldn’t be easier.

 Now, a question some of you might have after reading this far is, wouldn’t it be just as easy to have a Philippine credit card?

 That’s a good question.

 The answer is, yes you can get a card here if you have a Philippine bank account.

 I have a Mastercard issued by my Philippine bank, BDO (Banco de Oro).